jaywarfield/synthmed/docs/problem_and_solution.md

 into the Vector Database knowledge base specific to each subagent, ensuring that queries are answered using the most relevant and focused literature set.

-Extensive engineering of the Main Agent's highly structured instructions was crucial to i prevent inconsistencies, such as unnecessary clarification questions or clustered, hard-to-trace references.
+Extensive engineering of the Main Agent's highly structured instructions was crucial to prevent inconsistencies, such as unnecessary clarification questions or clustered, hard-to-trace references.
 By streamlining these instructions, we guaranteed a consistent, verifiable output format adhering to a strict template—including an "Executive Summary,"